 - Lifetime Member Appaloosa Horse Club

-Success is anything is found in the gospel message of Jesus Christ.
-Properly applying simple gospel principles creates transformative relationship between Jesus Christ and you, and between you and your horse, building faith to banish fear.
+The way to achieve success in any relationship is found in the gospel message of Jesus Christ.
+Properly applying simple gospel principles creates transformative relationship between Jesus Christ and you, between leaders and followers, and between you and your horse.

 Few joys surpass gathering together with like-minded folks; the people who get us, who understand what makes us tick and know how we feel without explanation.
-If your favorite topics of conversation or greatest challenges involve relationship with Christ Jesus or horses, this is the place for you.
+If your favorite topics of conversation or greatest challenges involve relationship with Christ Jesus or horses, you’re in the right place.

 Journey, a 2009 Appaloosa gelding, came from a kill pen after something in his experience destroyed his natural sense of self-preservation.
 Even though I specialized in young stallions for years and “fixed” lots of horse issues, Journey is the most dangerous horse I ever worked with.
 It took a lot of time, but now he’s one of the most delightful; and there’s still lots of journey ahead.
 Journey proves that the biggest sinners, once truly saved, become some of the greatest saints.
 And God used him to teach me a powerful lesson I didn’t think I needed.